-As indicated in the information above, this programme of study should be based on the realities of practice in adult and tertiary teaching contexts.
+As indicated in the information above, this programme of study should be based on the realities of practice in adult and tertiary teaching contexts, with a focus on educational technologies.
 Therefore, assessments should generally be based on the candidate's own teaching and learning practice to ensure the course learning is applied in practice.